|About Life Media's Publisher Rolf Priesnitz|

 He was until recently a marine pipefitting instructor at Nova Scotia Community College, teaching in the Marine Manufacturing Orientation Program.

-At the same time, this multi-focused, thinking-outside-of-the-box man continues, in partnership with Wendy, to grow Life Media, which now, in addition to Natural Life Magazine, publishes Life Learning Magazine, Natural Child Magazine, and Child's Play Magazine, as well as print and e-books.
+At the same time, this multi-focused, thinking-outside-of-the-box man continues, in partnership with Wendy, to grow Life Media, which now, in addition to Natural Life Magazine, publishes Life Learning Magazine, Natural Child Magazine, and Child's Play Magazine, as well as books.